Alexander Strategy Group: Connections to The Heritage Foundation and Malaysian government

 On September 27, 2001, Belle Haven hired ASG to represent Malaysian interests.
 According to U.S. Senate lobbying records, Belle Haven paid ASG $620,000 over two years "on behalf of unspecified Malaysian business interests seeking to present a positive image of their country in the United States".
 ASG did not register as a foreign agent, as the contract was not explicitly on behalf of the Malaysian government.
 At the end of 2004, Belle Haven, representing the government of Malaysia, signed a contract with ASG for $840,000 over ten months.
 ASG filed as a foreign agent.

 Virtually all of the money ASG reported receiving from Belle Haven related to the Malaysian advocacy.
 In addition, the US-Malaysia Exchange Association also hired ASG for support "enhancing the bilateral relationship between Malaysia and the US."
 Malaysia Exchange directly paid Alexander Strategy less than $20,000 a year, according to Senate records.

-Heritage, Belle Haven, and ASG shared the same office in Hong Kong.
+The Heritage Foundation, Belle Haven, and ASG shared the same office in Hong Kong.

 Partners and employees

-The firm employed several former Tom DeLay aides, including Karl Gallant and former DeLay deputy chief of staff Tony Rudy, who has since pleaded guilty for conspiracy involving Jack Abramoff.
-It also employed Brian Darling, the former legal counsel to Republican Senator Mel Martinez of Florida (Darling resigned after admitting he was the author of the "Schiavo memo".
+The firm employed several former Tom DeLay aides, including Karl Gallant and former DeLay deputy chief of staff Tony Rudy, who pleaded guilty for conspiracy involving Jack Abramoff.
+It also employed Brian Darling, the former legal counsel to Republican Senator Mel Martinez of Florida; Darling resigned after admitting he was the author of the Schiavo memo.

-ASG paid Christine DeLay, Tom DeLay's wife, $115,000 during the period from 1998 to 2002, as a consultant; paid Linda Feulner (see Belle Haven, above) as a consultant; and hired Julie Doolittle, wife of Congressman John Doolittle, to do bookkeeping for a nonprofit group that Buckham created called the Korea-U.S. Exchange Council.
-Julie Doolittle has received a subpoena from the grand jury investigating Jack Abramoff, according to her lawyer.
+ASG paid Christine DeLay, Tom DeLay's wife, $115,000 during the period from 1998 to 2002, as a consultant, and paid Linda Feulner (see Belle Haven, above) as a consultant, and hired Julie Doolittle, wife of Congressman John Doolittle, to do bookkeeping for a nonprofit group that Buckham created called the Korea-U.S. Exchange Council.
+Julie Doolittle received a subpoena from the grand jury investigating Jack Abramoff.

 One of the partners in ASG, Edward Stewart, purchased Belle Haven Consultants from Edwin Feulner and his wife Linda in late 2001.